xvik/gradle-animalsniffer-plugin/README.md

 invalid.Sample:14  Undefined reference: java.nio.file.Path java.nio.file.Paths.get(String, String[])
 ```

-NOTE: when multiple signatures used, output will contain signature name in the error message to void confusion.
+NOTE: when multiple signatures are used, output will contain the signature name in the error message to avoid confusion.

 #### Suppress violations

-Annotation could be used to suppress violations:
+An annotation could be used to suppress violations:
 [examples](http://www.mojohaus.org/animal-sniffer/animal-sniffer-annotations/index.html)

 ##### Default annotation

-Add dependency on annotation:
+Add dependency on the annotation artifact:

 ```groovy
 compile "org.codehaus.mojo:animal-sniffer-annotations:1.16"